Cape Town Prostitute Killer: Murders

 Between 1992 and 1996, the killer strangled 16 prostitutes and three domestic workers to death in Cape Town.
 In the evening, he would pick up a victim in his vehicle along the Voortrekker strip and park his car in a parking lot.
 There, he would order his victim to take her clothes off and then hit her in the face.
 Every victim had injuries on their jaws.
 Afterwards, he would force the victim onto his lap and strangle her to death.
 He then drove to a preselected spot to dump the body.
 The rain would wash away the killer's tyre tracks and other forensic evidence.

 The perpetrator staged crime scenes in an attempt to stop investigators from linking them to one offender.
 In some cases, he shallowly buried his victims.
 Other times, he posed the victims in a sexual manner to make it look as if they had been raped.
-However, no semen was found and there were no signs of forced penetration on any victim, perhaps meaning the perpetrator was sexually dysfunctional.
+However, no semen was found and there were no signs of forced penetration on any victim, perhaps suggesting the perpetrator was sexually dysfunctional.
 Additionally, the killer left each victim in a separate area from the last.
 However, he eventually ran out of new locations to dump the corpses after his eleventh murder, leading to the crimes getting linked.

 After the killings were linked, prostitutes gave police their fingerprints and had their photographs taken so that they could be easily identified if they were murdered.
 Law enforcement personnel also issued posters around the area with emergency phone numbers.
 As a further precaution, pimps and prostitutes wrote down the registration numbers of every vehicle that picked them up.
 Nevertheless, seven more victims were murdered, one of whom was 39-year-old Gloria Samuels.
 Samuels' corpse was found heavily decomposed with a coke bottle inside of her vagina.

 The final victim was Theresa van der Vint, a 16-year-old prostitute.
 On 15 May 1996, she was looking for clients on a tree-lined part of Old Faure Road near the Eerste River.
 Most prostitutes alongside her were older and went home to care for their children, but van der Vint decided to stay out longer.
 At dusk, the perpetrator picked her up in his car.
 A few hours later, her body was discovered half-naked in the sand, concealed with branches, off a footpath near Macassar beach.
 Her skirt had been pulled up and her legs were spread apart.
 Her jacket was also wrapped around her face and neck.
 Her cause of death was strangulation, presumably with a ligature.
 She was the 19th and youngest victim.